scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Note:** SCION also supports so-called "detachable extensions".
 The detachable extension itself is part of a PCB's unsigned extensions, but a cryptographic hash of the detachable extension data is added to the signed extensions.
 Thus, a PCB with a detachable extension can be signed and verified without actually including the detachable extension in the signature.
 This prevents a possible processing overhead caused by large cryptographically-protected extensions.

+### Effects of Clock Inaccuracy

+Routers along a packet's path verify the validity of hop fields by comparing the current time with a hop's expiration time.

+This expiration time is calculated as described in [](#hopfield) on the basis of the segment's timestamp.
+That timestamp is assigned by the host that originates the segment.
+A fast clock at origination or a slow clock at a router will yield a lengthened time-to-live; without limits as a segment from the future is still considered valid.
+A slow clock at origination or a fast clock at a router will yield a shortened time to live; all the way to zero.

+The shortest time-to-live is 5 minutes, 37 seconds, and 500 milliseconds.
+Assuming segments are originated at least once a minute, if the clock difference between the originator of a path and any routers that it refers to does not exceeds 4 minutes and 37 seconds, the published segments remain usable.
+To that end, a clock accuracy better than 1 minute is more than sufficient.

+Each administrator of a SCION router or core control service is responsible for maintaining sufficient clock accuracy.
+No particular method is assumed by this specification.

 ## Propagation of PCBs {#path-prop}